-This permit is not valid outside of Lane County, or at any location where the operation of the permittee's processes, activities, and insignificant activities would violate any local land use or zoning laws.
-For operation outside of Lane County, contact Oregon Department of Environmental Quality for any necessary permits or notifications at (503) 229-5359.
+This permit is not valid outside of Lane County, or at any location where the operation of the permittee's processes, activities, and insignificant activities would be in violation of any local land use or zoning laws.
+For operation outside of Lane County, contact the Oregon Department of Environmental Quality for any necessary permits at (503) 229-5359.
 It is the permittee's sole responsibility to obtain local land use approvals as, or where, applicable before operating this facility at any location.

-2.0 EMISSION STANDARDS AND LIMITS
+2.0 GENERAL EMISSION STANDARDS AND LIMITS